jsous/starter-academic/content/authors/admin/_index.md

 My main research focus lies in the study of quantum matter in which quantum correlations conspire to stabilize extreme and sometimes new forms of matter.
 My research aims to find a general unifying understanding of interactions in many-body systems.
 This is done by studying model systems realized in experiment in some instances, or by identifying universal features common amongst many realizations in others.
 I am particularly interested in correlated quantum materials, ultracold atoms and molecules, and dynamics of non-linearly and optically driven systems.
 My research relies on a carefully tailored combination of analytical and numerical techniques.

-When not working, I contemplate how science can positively affect society and culture.
-Otherwise, I enjoy biking and consuming culture.
+When not working, I contemplate ways in which science can affect societal and cultural changes.
+Otherwise, I enjoy biking and consuming culture in various forms.